McDonald’s Baked Apple Pie

 There are 230 calories in McDonald’s Baked Apple Pie.

-Here is a summary of the calories by macronutrient in each serving:
+Here is a summary of by macronutrient, per serving:

 • 95 calories from fat